gelatodigital/w3f-pyth-poc-v2/README.md

 # Gelato Web3 functions <<-->> Pyth PoC
 Gelato Web3 Functions together with Pyth offer the ability to create fine-tuned customized oracles pushing prices on-chain following predefined logic within the Web3 Function and verifying prices on-chain through the Pyth network.

-In this repo we have two demos, one that directly interact with the Pyth network and a second one using a consumer contract.
+In this repo we have two demos:
+1) [W3F to Pyth](https://github.com/gelatodigital/w3f-pyth-poc-v2/tree/master/web3-functions/pyth-oracle-w3f) that directly interact with the Pyth network.

+2) [W3F to Consumer Contract](https://github.com/gelatodigital/w3f-pyth-poc-v2/tree/master/web3-functions/pyth-oracle-consumer-contract) and a second one using a consumer contract.

    In both cases the logic is the same, the prices are going to be updated following:

    - Push a price on-chain every hour
    - If since the last push, the price change is greater or equal to 2% in either direction, a new price will be pushed

 ## Funding
 We will fund Gelato and Pyth following this process: